RBi-directional requirements traceability between requirements and tests

 EASY ROUND-TRIP SYNCHRONIZATION WITH REQUIREMENTS MANAGEMENT TOOLS

-For CSV and Excel, Cantata Trace provides spreadsheet header mappings for External ID, Descriptions and for the various exported results.
-For ReqIF data interchange, it is a one-time set up of the ReqIF interface in the requirements management tool is a one-time process.
+Cantata Trace provides spreadsheet header mappings for External ID, Descriptions, and various exported results for CSV and Excel.
+For ReqIF data interchange, setting up the ReqIF interface in the requirements management tool is a one-time process.

-Synchronisation can be done either from the Cantata Trace UI, or scripted via the Cantata server Trace REST API for automation with continuous integration builds, ensuring that requirements traceability is maintained throughout the development process.
+Synchronization can be performed from the Cantata Trace UI or scripted using the Cantata server Trace REST API for automation with continuous integration builds, ensuring that requirements traceability is maintained throughout the development process.

 How does Cantata Trace work?